 JURN is not currently accepting individual journal submissions from outside of the arts and humanities, but welcomes hearing about aggregator services for open content in the hard sciences such as astronomy, geology, ecology, and biomedical.

 Why do this?
-JURN was created and is curated and maintained by David Haden, a teacher with twelve years of experience.
+JURN was created and is curated and maintained by David Haden, a teacher with twelve years of experience — including eight years teaching at the School of Theoretical and Historical Studies, Birmingham City University.
 I’ve spent five years making JURN, because I believe that free knowledge needs to be made easily findable.
-The Web is so big now that useful material can easily become lost in the wide open spaces.
-So I’ve used the best and fastest tool for online discovery, Google, to build a simple direct interface for finding full-text journal articles.
-Back in 2009 neither librarians nor publishers seemed to want to do it, or even to believe that the free content existed to be indexed.
-But I did it and now JURN can be used by anyone in the world with Web access, for free.
-I think that giving pre-focused and curated access to free knowledge is a worthy task, one worth putting some time into.
+The Web is so huge now that useful material can easily become lost in the wide open spaces.
+So I used Google, as the best and fastest tool for online discovery, to build a simple direct interface to aid in the finding of full-text journal articles and chapters.
+Now JURN can be used by anyone in the world who has Web access, for free.
+I think that giving pre-focused and curated access to free high-quality knowledge is a worthy task, one worth putting some time into.